baikauskaite/disassembler-8086/README.md

-This program has been written as an optional project during the first semester of the Software Engineering degree in Vilnius University.
+This program has been written as an optional project during the first semester of the BSc Software Engineering degree in Vilnius University.

 # x86 disassembler